Ebola Virus Disease and Ebola Vaccines

 Retrospective analysis indicates that the first case of the disease may have occurred at the end of 2013.
 An 18-month-old boy in a small village in Guinea became ill and died in late December, and the disease began to spread.
 It wasn't until late March 2014 that the disease-causing agent was identified as Ebola virus.
 Through the fall of 2014, the epidemic was ongoing in Sierra Leone, Guinea, and Liberia.
-Nigeria and Senegal had small outbreaks related to importations from neighboring countries, but public health authorities there were able to contain spread of the disease.
+Nigeria and Senegal had small outbreaks related to imported cases from neighboring countries, but public health authorities there were able to contain the spread of the disease.
 Several cases and deaths were reported from Mali, but spread was limited.
 In total, by the time the epidemic was over in March 2016, 11,325 confirmed, probable, and suspected deaths occurred.
 Total EVD cases numbered 28,652.

 Transmission of the disease was limited to West African countries, with the exception of several transmissions in healthcare settings in Europe and the United States.
 Two U.S. nurses and one Spanish nurse became ill from contact with patients who acquired the disease in West Africa.
 The nurses recovered.